donkirkby/vograbulary/README.md

 Word Challenges
 ===============
-This app will eventually have several word challenges like anagrams, word ladders, and Quizl, but so far it only has the first two word challenges: Ultraghost and Russian Dolls.
+This app will eventually have several word challenges like anagrams, word ladders, and Quizl.
+The current challenges are listed below.
-Students will be able to complete these challenges alone or with a timer, against other students, or against an artificial intelligence.
+Students will be able to complete these challenges alone or with a timer, against other students, or against the computer.

 Ultraghost
 ----------